-POLICY 5.4.1 Increase the environmental sustainability of the Mission's system of public and private open spaces by improving the ecological functioning of all open space.
+POLICY 5.4.1 Increase the environmental sustainability of Showplace Square/Potrero Hill system of public and private open spaces by improving the ecological functioning of all open space.
 POLICY 5.4.2 Explore ways to retrofit existing parking and paved areas to minimize negative impacts on microclimate and allow for storm water infiltration.
 POLICY 5.4.3 Encourage public art in existing and proposed open spaces.

-POLICY 5.4.4 Explore opportunities to uncover Mission Creek's historic channel through the Mission.
 OBJECTIVE 5.5 ENSURE THAT EXISTING OPEN SPACE, RECREATION AND PARK FACILITIES ARE WELL MAINTAINED Throughout the community planning process participants have given a high priority to maintaining and renovating existing park facilities.
 Maintenance needs will only become more apparent with the acquisition of a new park and as more open spaces such as green connector streets, living streets, and pocket parks are constructed.
-These types of spaces are often more complex and therefore generally more difficult to maintain on a per square foot basis then an open field, so the city should work to find space for maintenance equipment in the Mission area and to assure that maintenance funding and funding to renovate existing parks is provided with the development of these spaces.
-This plan proposes to renovate at least one existing park by securing the funding through impact fees and other sources.
-Specifically in the Mission, the majority of the area's parks are in need of renovation including the Mission Playground (which is being prioritized for funds from the recently approved open space bond), Garfield Square, James Rolph Jr Playground, Juri Commons, Jose Coronado Playground, Franklin Square, Alioto Mini Park, and the Mission Recreation Center (See Figure A3.
-Streets and Open Space Concept Map in the Appendix of this plan).
-Parque Niños Unidos, Kidpower Park, and 24th and York mini park were recently renovated, so are not prioritized for renovation at this time, but over the life of the Plan renovation is anticipated for these parks as well.
-The Recreation and Parks Department (RPD) is now using, safe, durable and long lasting materials and are designing facilities appropriately for the intended uses and these efforts will result in fewer repairs, longer and expanded usage periods and more reliable facilities.
+These types of spaces are often more complex and therefore generally more difficult to maintain on a per square foot basis then an open field, so the city should work to find space for maintenance equipment in the Showplace Square/Potrero area and to assure that maintenance funding and funding to renovate existing parks is provided with the development of these spaces.

+This Plan proposes to renovate at least one existing park or recreational facility by securing the funding through impact fees and other sources.
+Specifically in the Showplace Square/Potrero area, all of the existing parks are in need of renovation and should be prioritized for funding.
+(The existing parks in the Showplace Square/Potrero Hill area include: Utah/18th Mini Park, Potrero Hill Recreation Center, Potrero Hill Mini Park, Potrero del Sol, Jackson Playground, McKinley Square.)
+Jackson Playground could, for example, be renovated into a more multi-use park, with benches and landscaping be extended onto the adjacent streets to create a more pedestrian-oriented environment and draws more people to the park.
+The Recreation and Parks Department is now using, safe, durable and long lasting materials and are designing facilities appropriately for the intended uses and these efforts will result in fewer repairs, longer and expanded usage periods and more reliable facilities.
 New public parks and re-designs of existing public parks should maximize drought tolerant landscaping and minimize features that require regular irrigation.
 Native species are encouraged, where appropriate.
-There are also opportunities to more efficiently and creatively utilize existing facilities, such as school playgrounds, in the Mission.
+There are also opportunities to more efficiently and creatively use existing facilities such as school playgrounds in Showplace Square/Potrero.
 The Mayor's Office and the San Francisco Unified School District have recently begun a pilot program to open one school playground in each supervisorial district for use on weekends and select holidays.
-This program better utilizes our existing resources and the city should continue to work with the School District to expand this program.
-Chapter 5: Streets and Open Space The policies to address the objective above are as follows:
+This program better utilizes our existing resources and the City should continue to work with the School District to expand this program and to allow additional recreational resources for the neighborhood.
+The policies to address the objective outlined above are as follows:

-POLICY 5.5.1 Prioritize funds and staffing to better maintain existing parks and obtain additional funding for a new park and new open space facilities.
+POLICY 5.5.1 Prioritize funds and staffing to better maintain existing parks and obtain additional funding for a new park and open space facilities.
 POLICY 5.5.2 Renovate run-down or outmoded park facilities to provide high quality, safe and long-lasting facilities.
-Identify at least one existing park or recreation facility in the Mission for renovation.
+Identify at least one existing park or recreation facility in Showplace Square/Potrero Hill area for renovation.
 POLICY 5.5.3 Explore opportunities to use existing recreation facilities, such as school yards, more efficiently.